oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 1. If a DPoP proof is present, the IdP MUST validate it according to {{Section 4.3 of RFC9449}}.
 The `htm` claim MUST be `POST`, and the `htu` claim MUST match the token endpoint URL.

-2. If the DPoP proof is valid, the IdP MUST include a `cnf` claim in the issued ID-JAG containing the JWK SHA-256 Thumbprint (using the `jkt` property) computed from the DPoP proof's `jwk` header parameter.
+2. If the DPoP proof is valid, the IdP MUST include a `cnf` claim in the issued ID-JAG containing a `jkt` property with the JWK SHA-256 Thumbprint computed from the DPoP proof's `jwk` header parameter as defined in {{Section 6.1 of RFC9449}}.
 This enables the Resource Authorization Server to validate the key binding for the ID-JAG using simple string comparison of the JWK SHA-256 Thumbprint.

 The `cnf` claim format follows {{Section 6.1 from RFC9449}}: